hzeller/flaschen-taschen/README.md

 Software and Raspberry Pi interface hardware for [FlaschenTaschen].

 FlaschenTaschen is inspired by projects such as the [Muro de botellas] or [MateLight].
-A bunch of us have seen Mate Light in action at [32c3] and got excited :)
+A bunch of Noisebridgers have seen Mate Light in action at [32c3] and got excited :)
 So our Noisebridge interpretation of it has a German influenced name.

 Unfortunately, in the US, bottle reuse is not at all a thing, so there